Tekhne/algorithms/README.md

-The purpose of this project is to explore various algorithms and data structures.
-It's not suitable for production use.
-It may not contain idiomatic, efficient, or correct code.
+This project is here to help me explore and learn various algorithms and data structures.
+It may not be suitable for production use, and it may not contain idiomatic, efficient, or correct code.
+Use of this code may cause Unicorn Tongue, Heffalump Syndrome, or any of the diseases of the lower mendian chakra.